perunworks/zenected/README.md

    `udp 4500` (VPN)

 ##Installation
+It's fairly simple, but requires a few steps.

 1. Copy the **__zenected_install.sh__** into your future __Zenected__ server to __/opt__ folder.
 2. Make the file executable by:
    `sudo chmod 750 /opt/zenected_install.sh`